boyney123/generator-create-docusaurus/README.md

 <div align="center">

-<h2>generator-create-docusaurus: quickly create documentation websites.</h2>
+<h2>⚡ generator-create-docusaurus: quickly create documentation websites ⚡.</h2>
 <p>No more excuses not to have a quick documentation site for your project.
 Use `generator-create-docusaurus` to quickly get up and running</p>

   <hr />